cityofaustin/homelessness-dashboard/README.md

 If the tooltip is associated with a layer, the content is in the 'info' section of that layer's entry in `assets/vizList.js`

 If the tooltip is for a top rail, those are current hardcoded into `index.html` under 'title' for a given tooltip.
-See line 203 for an example.
+See [here](https://github.com/cityofaustin/homelessness-dashboard/blob/09ba7ef44398a5c643158e00b2ac5eeac29aed63/index.html#L201) for an example.

 #### I need to update what the data disclaimer says